Total TimePrep: 50 min. Cook: 10 min.

 - In a food processor, combine the uncooked chicken, mushrooms, onion, hoisin sauce, mustard and chili sauce; cover and process until blended.

-- Place 1 tablespoon of chicken mixture in the center of each wrapper.
-(Until ready to use, keep wrappers covered with a damp towel to prevent them from drying out.)
-Moisten edges with egg.
-Bring opposite sides together to form a semicircle; pinch to seal.
+- Place 1 tablespoon of chicken mixture in the center of one wrapper.
+(Until ready to use, keep remaining wrappers covered with a damp towel to prevent them from drying out.)
+Moisten entire edge with egg.
+Fold wrapper over filling to form a semicircle.
+Press edges firmly to seal, pleating the front side to form several folds.

-- Place potstickers in a single layer on a large greased steamer basket rack; place in a Dutch oven over 1 in. of water.
-Bring to a boil; cover and steam for 8-10 minutes or until filling juices run clear.
+- Working in batches, arrange potstickers in a single layer on a large greased steamer basket rack; place in a Dutch oven over 1 in. of water.
+Bring to a boil; cover and steam for 5-7 minutes or until filling juices run clear.
+Repeat with remaining potstickers.